 Early History of the Horsemant family

 This web page shows only a small excerpt of our Horsemant research.
-Another 179 words (13 lines of text) covering the years 1273, 1292, 1536, 1610, 1593, 1597, 1601 and 1604 are included under the topic Early Horsemant History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1589, 1593, 1536, 1610, 1593, 1597, 1601, 1604 and 1689 are included under the topic Early Horsemant History in all our PDF Extended History products and printed products wherever possible.

 Horsemant Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Horsemant has been recorded under many different variations, including Horsman, Horseman and others.

 Early Notables of the Horsemant family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Horsemant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Horsemant Notables in all our PDF Extended History products and printed products wherever possible.